Csc32/English-Senteces-Generator/README.md

 - [x] Add the loader
 - [x] Deploy de project
 - [ ] Create a landing page explaining the project
+- [ ] Add a history about the sentences generated

 #### This is all until the moment